quicwg/wg-materials/charter/charter.md

 - Maintenance and evolution of the existing QUIC extensions specified by the WG.

-Maintenance and evolution work needs to be strongly motivated by existing or ongoing production deployments of QUIC at scale, and needs to carefully consider its impact on the diverse set of applications that have adopted QUIC as a transport.
+WG adoption of work items falling into this first area of work needs to be strongly motivated by existing or ongoing production deployments of QUIC at scale, and needs to carefully consider its impact on the diverse set of applications that have adopted QUIC as a transport.